The Curious Study of Water ConsciousnessWater

 Coming closer to the modern age, philosophies about water consciousness developed closer to what we see today.

 Dr. Montagnier is best known as part of the scientific team who discovered the HIV virus, subsequently receiving the Nobel Prize in Medicine.
 In 2007, Montagnier published a paper titled DNA Waves and Water, which essentially picked up where Benveniste’s work left off following his death in 2004.
 This has been the source of much controversy for Montagnier’s career, and has yet to be fully accepted by the mainstream scientific community.
-However, having a well-known and internationally recognized researcher formally acknowledge the idea of water consciousness was a huge step towards wider acceptance of the movement.
+However, having a well-known and internationally recognized researcher formally acknowledge the idea of water consciousness was seen as a huge step towards wider acceptance of the movement.

 Masaru Emoto and his Water Crystals